 Apologizing: I think it’s safe to say that we all agree apologizing is a good thing.
 We know we need to do it when we are wrong – we value “saying sorry” as the “right” thing to do.
-Actually putting it into practice and making that apology an effective one…that is a whole other story.
+Putting it into practice and making that apology an effective one… is a whole other story.

 Why are sincere apologies so hard?

 For starters, I think the main reason is that the majority of the time, we don’t want to admit to ourselves and/or the other person that we’re wrong.
 Our natural tendency is to want to “save face.”
 Admitting we are wrong makes us vulnerable.
 We risk being rejected by others if we allow them to see our errors for what they are.

 Another reason why apologizing can be so hard – sometimes the situation is messy!
 The conflict may be multi-layered and complicated making it difficult to know who is clearly “right” and who is clearly “wrong.”
 This can make apologizing difficult because a) we aren’t certain about whether or not we should apologize, or what exactly to apologize for, and b) we are afraid that if we apologize for our part in the conflict, the other person will think we are letting them off the hook or that they don’t have to take any responsibility in the situation.